carminecoppola/02.Esercizi/README.md

 # Other Exercises

-The AltriEsercizi folder contains additional exercises that are not directly related to the BanckAccount concept but still cover topics covered in the Programming 3 course.
+The AltriEsercizi folder contains additional exercises that are not directly related to the BankAccount concept but still cover topics covered in the Programming 3 course.
 Each exercise has its own .java source file and the associated test file.

 # Contributions and Usage